harness/developer-hub/release-notes/continuous-delivery.md

 #### Behavior changes

-- In pipeline chaining, if the child pipeline was in a wait step, the child pipeline status would show as **Waiting** state whereas the parent pipeline status would show as **Running** state.
+- Previously, in pipeline chaining, if the child pipeline was in a wait step, the child pipeline status would show as **Waiting** state whereas the parent pipeline status would show as **Running** state.
 This behavior is changed to show both parent and child pipeline status to show as **Waiting** state.(PIPE-20448, ZD-66154,66618,67697)

 #### Fixed issues